ServiceStack/servicestack.net/MyApp/_posts/2026-08-24_api-schema.md

 It renders a responsive form for the API, selects suitable controls for every property, validates user input, shows the exact HTTP request it will send, generates a copyable `curl` command, invokes the API and displays its response.

 <screenshot src="/img/posts/api-schema/api-schema-browser.webp" title="Search and discover every API available to the current user"></screenshot>

-<screenshot src="/img/posts/api-schema/api-schema-query-bookings.webp" title="A complete QueryBookings UI rendered and executed from its API Schema"></screenshot>

 No application UI needs to be written.
 No OpenAPI client needs to be installed.
 No separate schema needs to be maintained.